ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 - model: "gpt-4".
 Improved function calling support
 - model: "gpt-4-vision-preview".
 Ability to understand images, in addition to all other GPT-4 Turbo capabilties.
 Returns a maximum of 4,096 output tokens.
 This is a preview model version and not suited yet for production traffic

-**Start reading the branch [simple-input](https://github.com/ULL-prompt-engineering/cookbook-location-and-weather-per-harald/tree/simple-input) of this repository**.
+Start reading the branch [simple-input](https://github.com/ULL-prompt-engineering/cookbook-location-and-weather-per-harald/tree/simple-input) of this repository.
-Later, you will come back to this branch.

 ## References